 Ingredients You’ll Need

-Using just 9 pantry staple ingredients, we’ll show you how to create the most delicious bulgur pilaf you’ll ever taste!
-Here’s what you’ll need:
+With just 9 pantry staple ingredients, we’re about to unravel the secret to crafting the most mouthwatering Bulgur Pilaf you’ll ever savor!
+Here’s the short and sweet lineup of what you’ll need:

 - Bulgur – Uncooked bulgur forms the base of this dish.